denkspuren/consize/README.md

 The prelude is a Consize program extending Consize considerably for practical use.
 Without the prelude there is no interactive console to interact with (called the REPL, _Read Evaluate Print Loop_), there are no means to define new words etc. You wouldn't have much fun with Consize without the prelude.

 The prelude is written as a _literate program_ (see [literate programming](https://en.wikipedia.org/wiki/Literate_programming)), that means the code is embedded in its documentation.
 Literate programming is a technique to keep the documentation and the code in sync.

 Have a look at [Consize.Prelude.tex](/doc/Consize.Prelude.tex) and watch out for lines starting with either `>>` oder `%>>`; the `%`-sign marks a comment in LaTeX.
 All these lines make up the prelude (with the marking prefix removed).

 To extract the prelude from the documentation, you do not need a special program, Consize has the word `undocument` for that.

+> There is no need to extract the Prelude if you are not interested in updating and/or extending Consize.
+Consize is delivered with "batteries included", i.e. with a prelude and a tiny bootimage.
+So you might stop here and just enjoy running and using Consize.

 Run Consize and type the following in the REPL; the word `slurp` reads a file, the word `spit` writes a file.

 ~~~
 > \ ../doc/Consize.Prelude.tex slurp undocument \ new.prelude-plain.txt spit